Where Should I Start My Financial Race?

 To make a better informed decision, contact us to run several scenarios for you.

 All of the qualified plans work with tax deferred money, with the exception of Roth IRA.
-Instead of paying taxes only on your contributions to the savings plan, you will end up paying taxes later on contributions and gains.
+Instead of paying taxes only on your contributions to the savings plan, you will end up paying taxes later on contributions and gains in the distribution phase of the plan.

-Also, since we all believe that the taxes will be higher in the future you most likely will end up paying a higher percentage than you will pay right now.
+Also, since most of the financial advisers think that the taxes will be higher in the future, you’ll most likely end up paying a higher percentage than you will pay right now.

 Another thing to look at, are all of the restrictions and penalties to get your money out of these saving plans.
-The only advantage is that you save money on taxes, thus leaving you with more money to play now.
+The only advantage is that you save money on taxes, on the contribution phase, thus leaving you with more money to play now.

-As your financial advisor, I would rather you hate me now and thank me later in your retirement years, when you and your family needs this money the most for a safe, peaceful and maybe even early retirement.
+As your financial advisor, I would rather you hate me now in the contribution phase and thank me later in your retirement years, when you and your family needs this money the most for a safe, peaceful and maybe even early retirement.

 6. Taxable Money